Enabling Organisational Agility – Returning to Melbourne, 28 Feb & 1 Mar 2019

 Above - View video highlights from 1st Conf 2017

 The Heart of Agile

 In 2017, we became the first event in the Southern Hemisphere to be structured around Alistair Cockburn's Heart of Agile framework.
-In 2018, we seek to continue this relationship with one of the original signatories to the Agile Manifesto.
-The pillars of the Heart of Agile are "Collaborate, Deliver, Reflect and Improve", and these will remain the foundation of the 1st Conference experience.
+In 2018, we continue to frame the event around the pillars of the Heart of Agile; "Collaborate, Deliver, Reflect and Improve".

 Key enhancements in 2018